A variational principle for a non-integrable model: The variational principle for graph homomorphisms

-where~$|h(x)|$ is given by Definition~\ref{d_depth_on_a_tree}. \end{lemma} The proof of Lemma~\ref{p_aux_concentration} is in several steps.
+The proof of Lemma~\ref{p_azuma_distance} is in several steps.
 In~\cite{CEP96} a concentration inequality was deduced for domino tilings of an Aztec diamond.
 Using this argument as an inspiration, our argument is also based on the Azuma-Hoeffding inequality (see Lemma~\ref{p_Azuma_martingales} from below).
-In the setting of graph homomorphisms to a tree, verifying the assumptions of the Azuma-Hoeffding inequality becomes very challenging.
+In the setting of tree valued graph homomorphisms, verifying the assumptions of the Azuma-Hoeffding inequality becomes very challenging.
 For this purpose we developed a completely new argument based on coupling.
-We state the proof of Lemma~\ref{p_aux_concentration} with all the details in Section~\ref{s_aux_concentration_proof} and now continue to state the proof of Theorem~\ref{main_concentration}.
-The only additional ingredient that is needed in the proof of Theorem~\ref{main_concentration} is the fact that every element~$h \in \mathcal{H}_n^{\mathbf{g}}(s)$ has to stay close to the geodesic~$\mathbf{g}$ (see Lemma~\ref{p_closeness_translation_invariant_geodesic}).
+We state the proof of Lemma~\ref{p_azuma_distance} with all the details in Section~\ref{s_aux_concentration_proof} and now continue to state the proof of Theorem~\ref{main_concentration_section_3}.
+The only additional ingredient that is needed in the proof of Theorem~\ref{main_concentration_section_3} is the fact that every element~$h \in \mathcal{H}_n^{\mathbf{g}}(s)$ has to stay close to the two-sided geodesic~$\mathbf{g}$ (see Lemma~\ref{p_closeness_translation_invariant_geodesic}).